DaseinPhaos/alter-intro-std-rs/text/io-readme.md

 }
 ```

 The function also demonstrates the usage of `fill_buf` and `consume`.
 The function calls `r.fill_buf` inside a loop to fill the internal buffer of `r` and returns a reference of it (`available`) if the operation succeed.
 It then uses the extremely fast `memchr::memchr` to find the delimiter `delim` in `available`.
-If found, the bytes from the start to the undex of delimiter in the internal buffer would be consumed and appended into the target buffer.
+If found, the bytes from the start to the index of delimiter in the internal buffer would be consumed and appended into the target buffer.
 If not, all the bytes in the internal buffer would be consumed into the target buffer.
 Depending on whether the delimiter has been found or EOF has been reached (indicated by 0 bytes available in the internal buffer), the function would jump out of the loop and return the total bytes read.

 Additionally, the trait provides: